 The first excavation took place in 1946, and a rock-cut chamber was discovered.
-The site was thought to be an Iron Age broch, and was sealed up after the dig.
+The site was thought to be an Iron Age broch and was sealed up after the dig.
 In 1999 a local farmer rediscovered the entrance and cleared it of debris.
 What he found was a series of 29 stone steps that descend to a landing, where they turn back on themselves.
-At the landing a pair of side tunnels branch off at right angles.
-The steps continue down to a chamber at the bottom of the mound , with a very deep step into the chamber.
-Watch your step; its a long drop into the chamber!
+At the landing two side tunnels branch off at right angles.
+The steps continue down to a chamber at the bottom of the mound, with a very deep step into the chamber.
+Watch your step; it is a long drop into the chamber!
 When it was excavated archaeologists found bones and pottery in the chamber.

 Our best guess is that the central chamber and passages had some kind of ritual purpose.
 The mound is surrounded by a wide causewayed ditch, and a settlement grew up outside the ditch during the Iron Age or later Pictish era.
 Was the settlement built here to be near a sacred site?

 Mine Howe (or Minehowe as it is sometimes spelled) was the subject of a Time Team episode in 2000.
 As part of the investigation the Time Team crew built a miniature replica of the stairs and chambers.
 This quarter-scale replica still stands near the original.

 Since we visited Mine Howe several years ago there seems to be some confusion as to whether or not it is still open.
 All I can say is; it was open when we visited, and we really enjoyed the experience!
 Do wear clothes that you don't mind getting dirty, though!